BradenEM/React-UI-Components/README.md

 ## Instructions

+- [x] Add PM as collaborator and make personal branch
 - For the first project you'll work on the project found in `Project-I-Social-Card`.
 - For the second project you'll work on the project found in `Project-II-Calculator`.
 - Use the design files to build out your User Interfaces.